amirdeganfar/MyTestDateTime/README.md

 sudo yum install dotnet-sdk-3.1
 ```
 ### Deployment
 Running the .net application in an environment other than windows can be cumbersome.
-For deploying this application please read this short article from microsoft:
+For deploying this application on linux CentOS7 please read this short article from microsoft:

 ``` bash
 https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-apache?view=aspnetcore-3.1